tyler6699/gamdev2s/README.md

 # JavaScript Game Template

-## A simple framework for making a javascript game
+## A simple framework for making a JavaScript game

 ### game.js

 Sets up the fundamentals required for a browser game, screen size, context, key inputs, simple game state and creates a new Cart().
-Tracks the mouse position and where the last click occured, after each game loop processed click is reset, to be checked within each single loop or discarded.
+Tracks the mouse position and where the last click occurred, after each game loop processed click is reset, to be checked within each single loop or discarded.

 ### cart.js